englhardt/OneClassActiveLearning.jl/README.md

 ### Active learning strategies
 This is a list of the available active learning strategies:
 - Data-based query strategies
-  - MinimumMarginQs and ExpectedMinimumMarginQs [1]
+  - MinimumMarginPQs and ExpectedMinimumMarginPQs [1]
-  - ExpectedMaximumEntropyQs [1]
+  - ExpectedMaximumEntropyPQs [1]
-  - MinimumLossQs [2]
+  - MinimumLossPQs [2]
 - Model-based query strategies
-    - HighConfidenceQs [3]
+    - HighConfidencePQs [3]
-    - DecisionBoundaryQs
+    - DecisionBoundaryPQs
 - Hybrid query strategies
-    - NeighborhoodBasedQs [4]
+    - NeighborhoodBasedPQs [4]
     - BoundaryNeighborCombination [5]
 - Baselines
-  - RandomQs
+  - RandomPQs
-  - RandomOutlierQs
+  - RandomOutlierPQs

 #### Extending with a new strategy